 At Cryo Cure, we’re redefining what’s possible for the cannabis industry.
-In this video and podcast series from Cryo Cure founders Tracee McAfee and Greg Baughman, cannabis industry myths are explored, debunked, and retold to help the world understand the ever-changing cannabis landscape and explore the beauty and magic of the plant.
+In our video and podcast series The Cold Truth, Cryo Cure founders Tracee McAfee and Greg Baughman explored, debunked, and retold cannabis industry myths to help the world understand the ever-changing cannabis landscape and explore the beauty and magic of the plant.
+Visit The Cold Truth’s archive to listen to (or watch) the series.

-On the special 4/20 edition of The Cold Truth, Cryo Cure President Greg Baughman sat down with Daniel Vinkovetsky (formerly known as Danny Danko of High Times magazine), Editor of Northeast Leaf Magazine, co-host of Grow Bud Yourself podcast, and the author of Cannabis: A Beginners Guide to Marijuana.
-Vinkovetsky is known as one of the most accredited writers in the cannabis industry who has been a respected authority in the space for more than 18 years.
+On Episode 2 of The Cold Truth, Cryo Cure President Greg Baughman sat down with Daniel Vinkovetsky (formerly known as Danny Danko), one of the most accredited writers in the cannabis industry.
+Vinkovtesky has been a highly respected authority in the space for two decades.

-On the podcast, Greg talked with Daniel about some of the most common misconceptions and questions in cannabis cultivation.
-Read a quick summary of that conversation below, watch the full interview on YouTube, or download this episode of the podcast from platforms like Spotify and Google Podcasts.
+Greg and Vinkovetsky spoke about some of the most common misconceptions and questions in cannabis cultivation.
+Read a quick summary of their conversation below, watch the full interview on YouTube, or download this episode of the podcast from platforms like Spotify.

 Indica vs. sativa: Does it make a difference?

 When it comes to cultivars, Vinkovetsky says the differentiation between indica and sativa is much more complex than most consumers tend to presume.
 Although indica and sativa cultivars have been associated with certain effects in popular lore, that’s nowhere near enough information to fully understand how a specific cultivar may affect the consumer.
-Different factors, such as location, soil, grow time, and climate, all play a role in developing the phytocannabinoid and terpene profile that has the effect on a consumer.
+Different factors, such as location, soil, grow time, and climate all play a role in developing the phytocannabinoid and terpene profile that results in cannabis’ effects.

 “While the plant first originated in central Asia, it was spread across the world by human beings and adapted to the places where it went,” noted Vinkovetsky.
 “Altitude, latitude, up in the mountains, how much sun it gets – all these things affect the plant in all these different places,” he continued.

-In general, the differences between cultivars are much more in-depth than the umbrella that sativa vs. indica tends to place them.
+In general, the differences between cultivars are much more in-depth than the umbrella that sativa vs. indica tends to place them under.
 Still, however, these identities are a simple way to introduce beginners to a complex topic.

 Does more THC always mean stronger effects?

-One common misconception among consumers is that products with higher Tetrahydrocannabinol (THC) content will result in a stronger high.
-In reality, however, cannabis products are made effective by what is known as the entourage effect – or the idea that cannabis compounds act synergistically to achieve maximum results.
+One common misconception among consumers is that products with higher Tetrahydrocannabinol (THC) content will always result in a stronger high.
+In reality, however, cannabis products are made effective by what is known as the entourage effect– the idea that cannabis compounds act synergistically to achieve maximum results.

 While there is a baseline amount of THC, “somewhere around 10-15%,” Vinkovetsky says, “it’s how it interplays with the other cannabinoids, terpenoids, and flavonoids that is going to give you the effective, different qualities.”